grauds/money.tracker.ui/README.md

 ### Dependencies

-This application depends on two other backend projects [Clematis Auth API](https://github.com/grauds/clematis.auth.api) and [Clematis Money Tracker API](https://github.com/grauds/money.tracker.api).
-Please refer to these projects' documentation to learn how to install them first.
+This application depends on [Clematis Money Tracker API](https://github.com/grauds/money.tracker.api).
+Please refer to this project documentation to learn how to install it first.

-Once the mentioned backends are running, this application's configuration has to be updated with the new backend URLs.
+Once the mentioned backend is running, this application's configuration has to be updated with the new backend URLs.

 1. Add another nginx configuration file to [jenkins folder](https://github.com/grauds/money.tracker.ui/blob/df2b918ebf492087f5431b7f42ce43f933b9d6a0/apps/money-tracker-ui/jenkins), better by copying the existing one: